mlanza/logseq-style-carousel/README.md

 ### Statuses

 Each button has a set of statuses.
 Take the `todos` button.
 Style Carousel will automatically add a `[data-sc-todos]` attribute to the body element.
-It's status will be whatever the current button state indicates:
+The attribute will reflect the current button status and cycle through them as the button is clicked:

-* \[data-sc-todos="without-closed"\]
+* `\[data-sc-todos="without-closed"\]`
-* \[data-sc-todos="with-closed"\]
+* `\[data-sc-todos="with-closed"\]`

 This feature was added later to permit stylesheet effects to be wholly included in the `custom.css`.
 This deprecates the `style` setting.
 It is still supported, but using the stylesheet rules directly is preferred.

-So, for example, your custom stylesheet can be updated to include the following.
-The `style` attribute would not be needed.
+So, for example, your custom stylesheet can be updated to include the following and the `style` attribute could be removed from your settings:

 ```css
 [data-sc-todos="without-closed"] div[data-refs-self*='\"done\"']:not(:focus-within),